CocoaPress/docs/docs/Advanced/Troubleshooting.md

 Then, Turn the M5 screw in the top left or right to raise or lower the screw.

 !!! note
-    Turning clockwise will *lower* the assembly closer to the bed, so to avoid colliding with the bed, you'll want to turn it counter-clockwise.
+    Turning the M5 coarse adjustment screw clockwise will *lower* the assembly closer to the bed, so to avoid colliding with the bed, you'll want to turn it counter-clockwise.

 Once the extruder is in a place where the bed can be raised to a space to trigger the Z-probe *without* colliding with the silicone baking sheet or the bed, re-tighten the four M5 screws on the extruder printed parts.